Goal of Lab 5:

 Q1: Look at the formant structure of the glides: which vowel does each glide resemble?

-Q2: Are any differences between the two Glide-Vowel contours, i.e. between the transitions out of the two glides?
+Q2: What differences do you note between the two glide-vowel contours, i.e. between the transitions out of the two glides?
 Articulatorily, what do you think causes these differences, and how are these articulatory differences reflected in the acoustics?

 SECTION II.
 LIQUIDS